Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 - And over 300 form templates.

 You can use WPForms to collect user information using any web form.
-As a website/small business owner, you need to give your site users an easier way to connect with you.
+As a website or small business owner, you need to make it easier for your site users to contact you.

 This is what you’re going to learn how to do in this WPForms tutorial.

-The first thing you’d want to do after you have access to WPForms is to install and activate the plugin.
-Let’s see how to do just that…
+After you have access to WPForms, you should install and activate the plugin first.
+Let’s see how to do just that.

-First, you’ll need to purchase WPForms from this link if you don’t have it already.
-Once you complete this step, you will be welcome to your user account dashboard.
+First, you’ll need to purchase WPForms from this link if you don’t already have it.
+Once you complete this step, you will be welcomed to your user account dashboard.

 It will be something like the image below.

-This is where you’ll have access to the WPForms rest API keys, detail, and plugin download link.
+This is where you’ll have access to the WPForms rest API keys, details, and plugin download link.
 You will need the API key to connect the plugin to your WPForms account.

 To download the WPForms plugin via your WordPress admin, follow these instructions.

 Log in to your WordPress admin area and hover your mouse over plugins.
 Then click on “Add New.”
-On the next page, type “WPforms” into the search box and allow some seconds to load.
+Type “WPforms” into the search box on the next page, then wait a few seconds for it to load.

-You should see this from the search result.
+You should see this from the search results.

 That’s it!

-Follow this instruction to download the WPForms plugin via your user account (WPForms website).
+Follow these instructions to download the WPForms plugin from your user account (WPForms website).
 (Here, you will need to download the plugin to your computer and upload it to your WordPress site)

 Log in to your WPForms.com user account area and click on the red link shown in the image below.
 Or click on “downloads” in the top navigational menu.